Lobo

 14 years ago - 27-year-old Lobo leaves the Omega Men, becoming an independant contractor.

 11 years ago - 30-year-old Lobo takes a contract on Superman and fights him to a standstill.
-He ultimately agrees to stay off earth, and kills the contact that gave him the job.
+He ultimately agrees to stay off Earth, and kills the contact that gave him the job.

 10 years ago - 31-year-old Lobo becomes the guardian of a pod of space dolphins.